 As shown above, the 3D printed arms and legs are quite tubular.
-The legs will be attached to the bottom of the box and the arms will be attached to the sides of the box with super glue where it will write out "EMO".
+Figures 21 and 22 showcase the arms and legs before the legs were attached to the bottom of the box and the arms were attached to the sides of the box with super glue, as seen in the finished product in Figure 16.